amatveiakin/polykit/HOWTO.md

 1. Install Python3.
 Note that PyPy has better performance than the default (CPython) interpreter.
+2. Do one of the two:
+   * Install Bazel: https://bazel.build/.
+If running Python code via Bazel, it will take care of the dependencies.
+   * Install dependencies manually, namely “sortedcontainers” module.
-2. Install “sortedcontainers” module: `pip install sortedcontainers` (note: you may need to replace `pip` with `pip3`)
+     For CPython via PyPI: `pip install sortedcontainers` (you may need to replace `pip` with `pip3`).

-Bazel is not required.
+     For PyPy: `pypy3 -m pip install sortedcontainers`

 **For Python code with C++ bindings**